GuideFor BusinessGrowing Elevator Market

 Where Perth’s Lift Revolution is Happening

-The take-up of lifts in Perth isn’t evenly spread across the city.
+In Perth, the adoption of lifts is not uniform throughout the city.
 Here is where the growth is clustered:

-- Stars in the north: Joondalup, Mindarie and Butler take out the top three spots with impressive 240% growth in two years – fuelled by the City of Joondalup’s 164,000 residents, younger large homes and tech-savvy families with disposable incomes
+• Stars in the north: Joondalup, Mindarie, and Butler take out the top three spots with impressive 240% growth in two years—fueled by the City of Joondalup’s 164,000 residents, younger large homes, and tech-savvy families with disposable incomes.

-- West coast surge: Scarborough, Trigg and City Beach lead the charge as single-storey beach houses are replaced by multi-level family pads
+• West coast surge: Scarborough, Trigg, and City Beach spearhead the trend of replacing single-storey beach houses with multi-level family pads.

-- Eastern hills style: Kalamunda, Mundaring and Perth Hills locals take advantage of sloping blocks to build multi-level designs, many with lift access
+• Eastern hills style: Kalamunda, Mundaring and Perth Hills residents take advantage of sloping blocks to build multi-level designs, many of which have lift access.

-What’s fascinating is that each area has different incentives – whether it’s upgrading the coastal lifestyle, convenience for families, or making the best of difficult terrain.
-But they all have one thing in common: a belief that residential lifts are no longer luxury trappings, but rather smart long-term investments.
+What’s fascinating is that each area has different incentives – whether it’s upgrading the coastal lifestyle, providing convenience for families, or making the best of difficult terrain.
+But they all have one thing in common: a belief that residential lifts are no longer luxury trappings but rather smart long-term investments.

 The Property Value Game Changer